 POSTGRES_PASSWORD (by the way, their values have also been generated for you).
 You might have figured out already where these definitions will end up; it’s all the same with

-caddy service container envs.
+django service container envs.

 One final touch: should you ever need to merge

 .env run the